kappnav/README/liberty-action-view-kibana-logs.md

 1. Deployment Configuration

-   To expose the 'View Metrics' action in the {k}AppNav action menu for the Deployment kind, the following annotation is required:
+   To expose the 'View Kibana Logs' action in the {k}AppNav action menu for the Deployment kind, the following annotation is required:

    ```
    kind: Deployment